Generalized thermalization for integrable system under quantum quench: Analytical Understanding

-Second, setting the initial state to be ground state, we compute the long-time average of the observables and compare them with the thermal states (See Appendix \ref{App:E}).
+Since, $\hat{c}^\dagger_i\hat{c}_j$ (and so $\hat{c}_i\hat{c}^\dagger_j$ ) are conserved quantities and do not evolve in time we can immediately conclude that \textit{long time averages} computed in Appendix \ref{App:D} match the expectation values from the Gibbs Generalized Ensemble.

 For thermal states, the evolution in phase space can be described (by virtue of Gaussianity of the density matrix or Wigner function) by the mean and the second moments.
 Furthermore, the form of the thermal covariance matrix is tightly constrained.
 Not only it should be diagonal, but the diagonal entries tell us about the Gibbs conserved charges \cite{Olivares}, that can be used to compare against the numerical relaxation values.
 The analysis shows that the Gaussian state indeed relaxes to GGE.
 In Appendix (\ref{App:F}), we verify the same using the covariance matrix analysis.

 Third, covariance matrix analysis is not sufficient in dealing with non-vacuum energy eigenstates, as these states are not Gaussian.
-In the case of non-vacuum initial states, as seen from \ref{eq:Emission}, the observables will receive correction over the GGE description.
+In the case of non-vacuum initial states, as seen from \ref{Emission}, the observables will receive correction over the GGE description.
 These corrections can be characterized as arising from stimulated emissions.
-In Appendix (\ref{App:G}), we do a detailed analysis on such stimulated emission induced corrections.
-We observe that for larger lattice size, these correction become suppressed as $1/N$, where $N$ is the lattice size.
+In Appendix (\ref{APP:G}), we do a detailed analysis on such stimulated emission induced corrections.
+We observe that for larger lattice size, these corrections are suppressed as $1/N$, where $N$ is the lattice size.
+In order to verify the description of the system post quench at higher orders of operator expectation, we verify the lattice correlation against its anticipated GGE description in Appendix (\ref{APP:H}).
 Further, lower the initial excitation is, smaller is the deviation from GGE.
-In the thermodynamic limit, the per-point observable quantities get effectively described by a GGE (vacuum description), albeit with different values of the parameters in the vacuum state (due to the $N$ dependence).
-Again, we can identify the generic states which will show significant departures from a GGE description.
+In the thermodynamic limit, the per-point observable quantities get effectively described by GGE (vacuum description), albeit with different values of the parameters in the vacuum state (due to the $N$ dependence).
+Again, we can identify the generic states which will show significant departures from GGE description.
+We show that there exists set of well-delocalized states which have the tendency to disobey the GGE description.
+This behaviour can be understood through divergent conserved charges (in the limit of $\langle \hat{n}'_k(0) \rangle \to 0)$ which make (some of) the Lagrange multipliers \ref{lagrange} vanish thus letting the description handicapped with the insufficient number of parameters to capture the conservation.